Location

 Accessible toilet facilities are available next to the lower entrance, and next to the Teahouse at the top gates (which includes a MLAK).
 With assistance another pathway (uneven at times) leads over the bridge and up to the picnic area, where there are picnic facilities, BBQs and accessible toilets.

-Download the brochure and map of the gardens here.
+Download the brochure or map of the gardens to plan your visit.

 Two playgrounds are located within the grounds.
 One is situated near the Teahouse at the top of the gardens while the other is located at the lower section near the BBQ area.

-The Jade Teahouse is located near the top gates, off President Avenue and serves breakfast, lunch and Devonshire and High Teas.
-This Teahouse is operated independently.
+The Jade Teahouse cafe is located near the top gates, off President Avenue and serves breakfast, lunch and Devonshire and High Teas.
+The Teahouse is operated independently.
+The phone number for The Teahouse is 02 9540 2018.

 Many visitors to the gardens enjoy the experience of feeding animals.
 Duck food is available for purchase from the teahouse.